Bedrock-OSS/bedrock-wiki/docs/world-generation/feature-types.md

 #### Evaluation Order

 When a scatter chance is included, it is evaluated before any other properties.
 If the check against scatter chance fails for that instance of the scatter feature, nothing downstream within that instance is evaluated.
-No further MoLang is interpreted; no variables within the [feature context](#) are updated.
+No further Molang is interpreted; no variables within the [feature context](#) are updated.
 The target feature is entirely disregarded.

 Next, the iteration count is evaluated.
 Similarly to scatter chance, if the iteration count were not to resolve to a positive number of placement attempts, nothing further is evaluated.